 Savor the true flavor of pure chocolate and enjoy the benefits of buying bulk wholesale chocolate chips factory direct to receive real wholesale prices.

 You've probably heard that organic foods are better for you and better for the earth.
 But despite many people's legitimate concerns about the process to produce and distribute healthy food, few people know the details about what makes a chocolate real organic.
-Often, the terms "organic", "natural," "local" and "small batch" are used interchangeably.
+Often, the terms "organic", "natural," "local" and "small batch" are used interchangeably when speaking of whole foods or foods that are without processing.

 All of these concepts are important for consumers who care about the quality of their food and global ecosystems.
 For this blog, however, I'm going to narrow in on what it means when you see "USDA Organic" and "Fair Trade" on a food label and why it's a good idea to choose those products to feed your family.